Boost Your Analytics with Machine Learning and Advanced Data Preparation

 Setting up the Snowflake connection and getting started takes only a few minutes.
 Customers first create a Snowflake data store in Qubole and enter details for their Snowflake data warehouse.
 All drivers and packages are preloaded and kept up to date, eliminating manual bootstrapping of jars into the Spark cluster.
 There is no further configuration or tuning required and there are no added costs for the integration.
 Once the connection is saved, customers can browse their snowflake tables, view metadata and see a preview of the Snowflake data all from the Qubole interface.
-They can then use Zeppelin notebooks to get started reading and writing data to Snowflake as they begin exploring data preparation and ML use cases.
+They can then use Zeppelin notebooks to get started reading and writing data to Snowflake as they begin exploring advanced data preparation and ML use cases.

 Below is an example of the object browser view showing the available tables and properties: